maxGraph/maxGraph/packages/website/docs/usage/migrate-from-mxgraph.md

 The `mxGraph` class has been renamed to `Graph` in `maxGraph`.
 There have also been some changes related to properties and methods.

+Some properties have been removed in favor of the usage of plugins.
+Plugins are registered at the Graph initialization by passing an array of plugins to the constructor.

 #### `panningHandler` property

 The `panningHandler` property has been removed and replaced by a plugin.
 Instead of accessing `panningHandler` directly, you can use the `getPlugin()` method to get the `PanningHandler` plugin instance.
 Here's an example: